opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - **Domain-Specific Implementation**: Focus on specific capabilities (e.g., recipe creation without hardware)
 - **Reference Implementation**: Complete implementation of all specifications

-These pathways ensure that OGSP is accessible to implementers with varying resources and objectives.
+These pathways ensure that OGP is accessible to implementers with varying resources and objectives.

 ## 6. Future Roadmap

 ### 6.1 Short-term Objectives

-The immediate priorities for OGSP development include:
+The immediate priorities for OGP development include:

 - **Specification Finalization**: Completing and refining all v2.0 specifications
 - **Reference Implementation**: Developing a complete reference implementation